 Deborah Niemann 18:01

 Another thing, too, that somebody contacted me last year with a question when she was buying goats.
 It was really super weird, and I had never heard this before.
 But, if one person is saying it, why not more?
 So, I’m going to go ahead and throw this out there, too: There is no such thing as a Pygmy Nigerian Dwarf Goat registry, and there’s not going to be.
 That’s just a mutt.
-Like, that is just a crossbred goat.
-Somebody got charged, like, way more money than she should have for some crossbred goats, because the seller told her that “the Nigerian-Pygmy cross was getting to be so popular, they were going to be starting a registry soon.”
+That is just a crossbred goat.
+Somebody got charged way more money than she should have for some crossbred goats, because the seller told her that “the Nigerian-Pygmy cross was getting to be so popular, they were going to be starting a registry soon.”
 Well, what’s the point?
-Like, that’s a cross between a goat that’s primarily used for pets now, and a goat that’s primarily used for milk; there is no reason to be crossing those goats.
-Like, there is a Miniature Dairy Goat Association that registers crosses between standard-sized dairy goats and Nigerian Dwarf goats.
+That’s a cross between a goat that’s primarily used for pets now, and a goat that’s primarily used for milk; there is no reason to be crossing those goats.
+There is a Miniature Dairy Goat Association that registers crosses between standard-sized dairy goats and Nigerian Dwarf goats.
 And that has a very obvious purpose.
-That’s for, you know, if somebody wants to get a goat that’s, like, bigger than a Nigerian Dwarf but smaller than a standard goat and possibly has some of the characteristics of a larger goat.
-You know, like, two of the really popular minis are mini-Nubians and mini-LaManchas because they have different ears.
+That’s for, you know, if somebody wants to get a goat that’s bigger than a Nigerian Dwarf but smaller than a standard goat and possibly has some of the characteristics of a larger goat.
+You know, two of the really popular minis are mini-Nubians and mini-LaManchas because they have different ears.
 Most dairy goats have erect ears, just like Nigerian Dwarfs.
 And so, if you want a smaller goat with those pretty floppy ears that the Nubians have, or the cute little elf ears or gopher ears that the LaManchas have, the only way you’re going to get that in a smaller goat is to cross it with a Nigerian buck.
 And there is a registry for that; there’s a Miniature Dairy Goat Association.
 And so, those goats can be registered, and they’ve got a whole process for going through the experimental stage to the purebred stage—because that’s their ultimate goal, is to have purebred mini dairy goats after multiple generations.

 Deborah Niemann 19:58